LuccasOlivero/gurido/README.md

 # Astro & Tailwind CSS Template

-Built by [Mike Andreuzza](https://michaelandreuzza.com) with Astro & Tailwind CSS under the [Creative Commons Attribution license](https://windbasics.com/license)
+Built with Astro & Tailwind CSS under the [Creative Commons Attribution license](https://windbasics.com/license)

 ### This is a human-readable summary of (and not a substitute for) the [license](https://creativecommons.org/licenses/by/3.0/legalcode).
 [Disclaimer](https://creativecommons.org/licenses/by/3.0/#).